devskale/offpunk/README.md

 Focused on Gemini first but with some Gopher/web support available or projected, the goal of Offpunk is to be able to synchronise your content once (a day, a week, a month) and then browse it while staying disconnected.

-Offpunk is a fork of the original [AV-98](https://tildegit.org/solderpunk/AV-98) by Solderpunk and was originally only called AV-98-offline as an experimental branch.
+Offpunk is a fork of the original [AV-98](https://tildegit.org/solderpunk/AV-98) by Solderpunk and was originally called AV-98-offline as an experimental branch.

 ## Lightning introduction

 You use the `go` command to visit a URL, e.g. `go gemini.circumlunar.space`.
-If xsel is installed, go will automatically fetch the URL from your clipboard.

 Links in Gemini documents are assigned numerical indices.
 Just type an index to follow that link.
-If a Gemini document is too long to fit on your screen, use the `less` command to pipe it to the `less` pager.
+If a Gemini document is too long to fit on your screen, the content is displayed in the less pager.
+Type `q` to quit and go back to Offpunk prompt.

-Use `add` to add a capsule to your bookmarks and `bm` to show your bookmarks (which are stored in a file in you .config).
+Use `add` to add a capsule to your bookmarks and `bookmarks` or `bm` to show your bookmarks (which are stored in a file in you .config).

 Use `offline` to only browse cached content and `online` to go back online.
 While offline, the `reload` command will force a re-fetch during the next synchronisation.

 Use the `help` command to learn about additional commands.
+Some abreviations are available.
+See `abbrevs`.

 When launched with the "--sync" option, offpunk will run non-interactively and fetch content from your bookmarks and content tentatively accessed while offline.
 New content found in your bookmarks will be automatically added to your tour (use `tour ls` to see your current tour, `tour` without argument to access the next item and `tour X` where X is a link number to add the content of a link to your tour).
-Unlike AV-98, the tour is preserved accross sessions.

 With "--sync", one could specify a "--cache validity" in seconds.
 This option will not refresh content if a cache exists and is less than the specified amount of seconds old.